-Facilitated by our recently started In situ sequencing facility at SciLifeLab, researchers were able to generate a detailed map of tuberculosis immune response in mice lungs.
+Facilitated by our recently started In situ sequencing unit at SciLifeLab, researchers were able to generate a detailed map of tuberculosis immune response in mice lungs.
 The findings contribute to the understanding of the disease as well as speeding up the development of new vaccine candidates.

 Tuberculosis is a disease caused by a bacterium called Mycobacterium tuberculosis that mainly attacks the lungs.
 Hiding inside the macrophages they then force the body to create large granulomas around them further protecting them from the immune system.